xiaohua899/Extension-TypeSpec/TestPlan.md

 ### Test Cases 5: Import TypeSpec from OpenAPI3 _(stretch goal for SE)_

 With the TypeSpec emitter for OpenAPI3, users can import a TypeSpec file from a designated OpenAPI3 document.
-While it is possible to repeatedly convert OpenAPI3 to TypeSpec, we do not recommend this approach.
+While it is possible to repeatedly convert OpenAPI3 to TypeSpec.

 #### Step 1: "Import TypeSpec from OpenAPI 3.0" from the right-click context menu of a .tsp file.